IgorFmatheus/Boyle-Bot/ReadMe.md

 ## Features
 This app features all the latest tools and practices in mobile development!

-- ⚛️ **Discord js** — A JavaScript library to integrates discord API
+- ⚛️ **Discord js** — A JavaScript library that integrates discord API
 - 💹 **Node Js** — A web framework for Node Js

 ## Getting started

-Install the Dependences
+Install the Dependencies

 > npm install